Cecure-Intelligence-Limited/cil-internship-cohort-04/Chukwudi-Ikpeama/module-2/ansible-lambda-function/ReadME.md

 ```

 📜 ***script.py***

 This file has no purpose in this location as it is already zipped in *check-number.zip* file.
-But we kept a copy in the project directory to be able to view its content in a repository.
+But a copy was kept inside the project directory root to be able to view its content in a repository.

 ```python
 def checkNumber(event, context):